yzyii/luashitacast/README.md

 - Edit Elemental Staves (NQ vs HQ), Obis and some conditional gear in gcmage.lua
 - Turn On / Off Additional Commands and Logging in gcincluderag.lua

-- Elemental Staves are equipped on Precast to attempt to avoid not having correct staff on when casting in laggy areas like Dynamis.
 - If you define a specific mainhand in regular sets, it will still equip the correct stave if you have them listed in gcmage.lua
 - FallbackNukeSub and FallbackEnfeeblingSub sets are used only if you wish to define a Sub due to not having a complete set of Elemental Staves.